meet the artist: rob pearson

 I think it's brilliant for individuals and groups to be able to participate and work together with an emphasis on wellbeing, feeling good and having fun, without any right or wrong.

-Rob has been delivering projects with darts for around 6 years now and has worked on lots of projects, including All Aboard, We Speak Music and Creative Directions.
+Rob has been delivering projects with darts for over 6 years now and has worked on lots of projects, including All Aboard, We Speak Music and Creative Directions.
 These have taken place at The Point, out in the local community and Doncaster Schools as well as other areas like Rotherham and Sheffield too.
 His favourite memory to date is:

 I really enjoyed running a project for darts, called the Donny Together Music Day where lots of young people had a chance to jam together, DJ and produce sounds and melodies and beats in a massive group.
 We all worked together well and at the end of the day we performed together in a group with other artists and put on a performance for parents and guardians.